-In their letters requesting that we amend or replace the current F&A, the Victorian distributors proposed that 'site visits related to location of underground cables' should be included as a new service under the description of the network safety services group.100
+In their letters requesting that the F&A be amended or replaced, the Victorian distributors proposed that 'site visits related to location of underground cables' should be included as a new service under the description of the network safety services group.78

-Jemena submitted that the existing dial before you dig service is desktop based and does not involve site visits.101 However, contractors undertaking excavation work regularly request that Jemena accurately locate cables on the site and agree to fund the cost of a site visit.
-Jemena proposed to create a new chargeable service for this activity.102 We have included this service as part of the network safety services service group, which is an alternative control service, in the services list at appendix B.
+Jemena has stated that the existing dial before you dig service is desktop based and does not involve site visits.79 However, contractors undertaking excavation work regularly request that Jemena accurately locate cables on the site and agree to fund the cost of a site visit.
+Jemena proposed to create a new chargeable service for this activity.80 We have included this service as part of the network safety services service group, which is already ACS, in the services list at Attachment B.